 - Young children under the age of 15 account for more than 20 percent of pedestrian fatalities each year.
 They don’t pay much attention, which is a good reason for you to pay extra attention.

-- Impaired pedestrians are those under the influence of alcohol or drugs or other conditions.
-Studies of pedestrian collisions indicate 35 percent or more were impaired.
+- Impaired pedestrians are those under the influence of alcohol, drugs, or other conditions.
+Studies of pedestrian collisions indicate that 35 percent or more were impaired.

 The law states drivers must exercise “due care” and take “proper precautions” to be a responsible driver under all circumstances.
 Be alert for pedestrians at all times.
 Always yield the right of way to pedestrians.
 Tap your horn lightly when they are nearby to get eye contact and make them aware of your presence.
 Slow down and be prepared to stop when a pedestrian could accidentally step into the path of your vehicle.
 Watch and check blind spots when backing up.

 Cyclists often travel on the roadway, but may also have bicycle lanes in busy intersections and roadways to ride in.
 They are expected to ride with the flow of traffic and obey the same rules and regulations, such as keeping to the right and signaling turns.
 Motorcycle drivers have the same rights on the road and must follow the same laws as motor vehicle drivers as well.
 Many cyclists do not follow these regulations, however, especially if they are younger riders.

 Some important points to follow to avoid collisions with cyclists:

 - Slow down around them.

 - If they appear to be unaware, tap your horn.

 - Give them plenty of room when you overtake or pass them.

 - Blind spots on side view mirrors easily hide bicycles.
 Look over your shoulders and track vehicles around you to minimize blind spots.